wahengchang/node_design_pattern/README.md

 TODO: Write history

 ## Credits
-Some of the examples is from: [https://github.com/jimhigson/NodeJS-Handbook](https://github.com/jimhigson/NodeJS-Handbook)
+Some of the examples from: [https://github.com/jimhigson/NodeJS-Handbook](https://github.com/jimhigson/NodeJS-Handbook)